carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 {: .output}

 Under the hood, `geopandas` is using `matplotlib` to generate this plot.
-In the next episode we will see how we can add `DataArrays` and other shapefiles to this plot to start building an informative map of our area of interest.
+In the next episode we will see how we can add `DataArrays` and other vector datasets to this plot to start building an informative map of our area of interest.

 ## Spatial Data Attributes
 We introduced the idea of spatial data attributes in [an earlier lesson]({{site.baseurl}}/02-intro-to-vector-data).
 Now we will explore